OntimizeWeb/ontimize-web-ngx/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Notes

+Notes of the project:

+    - @angular/http module has been deprecated in angular 8.
+The replacement is @angular/common/http -> TODO